Rudyard Kipling: Legacy

-In 2002, Kipling's Just So Stories featured on a series of UK postage stamps issued by the Royal Mail to mark the centenary of the publication of the book.
+In 2002 Kipling's Just So Stories featured on a series of UK postage stamps issued by the Royal Mail to mark the centenary of the publication of the book.
 In 2010, the International Astronomical Union approved the naming of a crater on the planet Mercury after Kipling – one of ten newly discovered impact craters observed by the MESSENGER spacecraft in 2008–2009.
-In 2012, an extinct species of crocodile, Goniopholis kiplingi, was named in his honour "in recognition for his enthusiasm for natural sciences."
+In 2012 an extinct species of crocodile, Goniopholis kiplingi, was named in his honour "in recognition for his enthusiasm for natural sciences."
 More than 50 unpublished poems by Kipling, discovered by the American scholar Thomas Pinney, were released for the first time in March 2013.

 Kipling's writing has strongly influenced that of others.
-His stories for adults remain in print and have garnered high praise from writers as different as Poul Anderson, Jorge Luis Borges, and Randall Jarrell, who wrote: "After you have read Kipling's fifty or seventy-five best stories you realize that few men have written this many stories of this much merit, and that very few have written more and better stories."
+His stories for adults remain in print and have garnered high praise from writers such as Randall Jarrell, who wrote: "After you have read Kipling's fifty or seventy-five best stories you realize that few men have written this many stories of this much merit, and that very few have written more and better stories."

 His children's stories remain popular and his Jungle Books made into several films.
-The first was made by producer Alexander Korda.
+The first was made by the producer Alexander Korda.
 Other films have been produced by The Walt Disney Company.
 A number of his poems were set to music by Percy Grainger.
 A series of short films based on some of his stories was broadcast by the BBC in 1964.
 Kipling's work is still popular today.

 The poet T. S. Eliot edited A Choice of Kipling's Verse (1941) with an introductory essay.
 Eliot was aware of the complaints that had been levelled against Kipling and he dismissed them one by one: that Kipling is "a Tory" using his verse to transmit right wing political views, or "a journalist" pandering to popular taste; while Eliot writes: "I cannot find any justification for the charge that he held a doctrine of race superiority."
 Eliot finds instead:

 Of Kipling's verse, such as his Barrack-Room Ballads, Eliot writes "of a number of poets who have written great poetry, only... a very few whom I should call great verse writers.
 And unless I am mistaken, Kipling's position in this class is not only high, but unique."

 In response to Eliot, George Orwell wrote a long consideration of Kipling's work for Horizon in 1942, noting that although as a "jingo imperialist" Kipling was "morally insensitive and aesthetically disgusting", his work had many qualities which ensured that while "every enlightened person has despised him... nine-tenths of those enlightened persons are forgotten and Kipling is in some sense still there.":

-In 1939, the poet W. H. Auden celebrated Kipling in a similarly ambiguous way in his elegy for William Butler Yeats.
-Auden deleted this section from more recent editions of his poems.
+In 1939 the poet W. H. Auden celebrated Kipling in a similarly ambiguous way in his elegy for W. B. Yeats.
+Auden deleted this section from later editions of his poems.